HSE boss asks people to wear masks as Covid hospitalisations reach 1,600

 Over 1,600 people with Covid-19 are in hospitals across Ireland, fifty of whom are in ICU.

-That's according to the latest report from the Health Protection Surveillance Centre (HPSC), which today (Tuesday March 29) confirmed 1,605 Covid-positive patients are hospitalised nationwide.
+That's according to the latest report from the Health Protection Surveillance Centre (HPSC) on Tuesday, March 29 which confirmed 1,605 Covid-positive patients are hospitalised nationwide.

-HSE boss Paul Reid yesterday (Monday March 28) called on the public to "repeat doing the basics" such as mask-wearing due to the rising number of Covid cases.
+HSE boss Paul Reid called on the public this week to "repeat doing the basics" such as mask-wearing due to the rising number of Covid cases.

 A total of 5,962 PCR-confirmed cases of Covid-19 were registered today, with 8,587 people registering a positive antigen test through the HSE portal yesterday (Monday March 28).